The 22 Tarotcards and their meaning as the 22 steps of consciousness.

 The paintings of these decks hide the knowledge of the initiates about the steps of the path into the divine spheres, about the "Opus Magnum", the big work of personal perfection, and about the path to the Nirvikalpa-Samadhi, which had to be hidden by the initiates because of the "Don't give what is holy to dogs or throw your pearls to pigs"(Matthew 7:6), but also because of the church and the governments.

 After the appearance of the Waite-Tarot (Pamela Colman Smith ;Dezember 1909; Verlag Rider & Son) the US Games INC claimed to have the copyright.
 Since 1996 the copyright of the Waite-Tarot is probably outdated in the USA.
 US Games published a deck which is more a copy of the Wirth - deck.

 There have been many theories about the origin of the Tarot.
 He was ascribed to the gipsys who had brought it from egypt, but the genetic origin of the gipsys is india.

-It is not quite like the common tarotbooks and describes the Tarot from the sight of the initiates and relies on the cards of Oswald Wirth.
+The book describes (with many unregularities) the Tarot from the sight of the initiates and relies on the cards of Oswald Wirth.
 But after study of this site, this book is mostly superfluous.